AustinBlues/Amethyst/README.md

-Note: If you want to play with Amethyst, be sure and use the main branch.
-The master branch was unintentionally pushed to Github.
-When I figure out how, I will delete the master branc.

 Amethyst is an RSS/ATOM feed reader Web server inspired by Amphetadisk (https://www.disobey.com/amphetadesk/).
 It is in the process of a public release, but not yet ready.
 This file needs to be fleshed out.
 The INSTALL